GeoscienceAustralia/fetch/README.md

       target_dir: /eoancillarydata/sensor-specific/LANDSAT8/BiasParameterFile/{year}/{month}

-### Date patterns: !date-pattern
+#### !date-range

-A `date-pattern` is a pseudo-source that repeats a source multiple times over a date range.
+A `!date-range` is a pseudo-source that repeats a source multiple times over a date range.

 It takes a `start_day` number and an `end_day` number.
 These are relative to the current
 day: ie. A start day of -3 means three (UTC) days ago .